Malak-A7med/Malak-A7med/README.md

 ## 🌟 About Me
 🎓**2nd-year student** at Benha Faculty of Computers and Artificial Intelligence (2023–2027)
 💡 Passionate about **programming**, **data science**, and **innovation**
-🌱Strong soft skills that support both **individual and team success** 📊 Skilled in **analyzing data**, extracting insights, and exploring **machine learning techniques**
+🌱 Strong soft skills that support both **individual and team success** 📊 Skilled in **analyzing data**, extracting insights, and exploring **machine learning techniques**
 🧠 Strong problem-solving skills with a **creative mindset** and a solid foundation in **algorithms**
 🤝 Active **IEEE BUB Member** – Public Relations Committee: Promoting events and enhancing tech outreach